-Music in Theory and Practice Volume 1, 10th Edition
+Music in Theory and Practice Volume 1

 * The estimated amount of time this product will be on the market is based on a number of factors, including faculty input to instructional design and the prior revision cycle and updates to academic research-which typically results in a revision cycle ranging from every two to four years for this product.
 Pricing subject to change at any time.

-This best-selling program gives music majors and minors a solid foundation in the theory of music.
-Music in Theory and Practice 10e strengthens musical intuition, builds technical skills, and helps gain interpretive insights.
-The goal of the content is to instruct readers on the practical application of knowledge.
-The analytical techniques presented are carefully designed to be clear, uncomplicated, and readily applicable to any repertoire.
 The two-volume format ensures exhaustive coverage and maximum support for students and faculty alike.
 Volume I serves as a general introduction to music theory while Volume II offers a survey of the theoretical underpinnings of musical styles and forms from Gregorian Chant through the present day.
 The supplemental instructor's materials provide clear-cut solutions to assignment materials.
 Music in Theory and Practice is a well-rounded program that integrates the various components of musical structure and makes them accessible to students at the undergraduate level.
-Resources available from the Connect Online Learning Center include printable versions of the Instructor’s Manuals and Workbook Solutions Manuals, audio files, assignment templates compatible with Finale® Music Notation software, supplementary drill assignments, testing materials, and recordings.
-Audio files available for this edition of Music in Theory and Practice are identified throughout the texts and workbooks with the ♫ graphic.

 Introduction: The Materials of Music: Sound and Time